+Leaning forward with elbows on my knees, I clasped the diary of a dead woman in my hands and released words with a heavy breath.
+“Why me, Julia?”

 I rested alone on a park bench overlooking a lake where morning mist hugged the water’s surface.
-Leaning forward with elbows on my knees, I clasped the diary of a dead woman in my hands and released words with a heavy breath, “Why me, Julia?”

-The peaceful, deserted grounds offered the chance to quiet my mind and allow a possible answer to come forward.
 A paved trail from the cemetery behind me led to a path around the lake.
 Green rolling hills lay beyond.
 Lining the walkway, vivid lavenders reached for the dawning sun.
-Early summer exhaled enough damp air to require a light jacket.
+Late spring exhaled enough damp air to require a light jacket.

 I slipped my fingers through my dark hair and pulled strands into spikes.
 My ex-wife, Lana used to hate this nervous habit of mine.
-I slumped back on the bench now, still clinging to Julia’s diary.
+I slumped back on the bench, still clinging to Julia’s diary.
 She left it to me in her will.
-Two weeks had passed, and I still couldn’t bring myself to read her valued words.
+Two weeks had passed, and I still couldn’t bring myself to read her revealing words.
 I usually lived for this type of information, so why hesitate now?

 The reason for my apprehension wasn’t buried too deep.
-I hoped to evade what Julia intended for me to do with her journal.
-I had researched her mentor, Joshua Cabe, for personal reasons, nothing more.
+I hoped to avoid what Julia intended for me to do with her journal.
+I had researched her mentor, Joshua Cane, for personal reasons, nothing more.
 She wished for me to write about him.
 I was a trained journalist—a war correspondent.
 Writing about a hippie-like modern day prophet did not fit my profile.
 Why did Julia and Joshua choose me to tell his story?

 April 17, 1960

 Marta gasped and cupped a hand over her mouth.
 I screamed at her to call for help.